AKASHAorg/eth-bucharest/README.md

    - add the printed env values to your .env file;
    - this command should be run only for the initial setup;
 4. `yarn ceramic:start`
-   - to start Ceramic node(in a separated terminal window)
+   - to start Ceramic node(in a separate terminal window)
 5. `yarn composedb:deploy`
    - to deploy ceramic models
 6. `yarn composedb:generate-data`